Herpe the Love Sore: Plot

 Meanwhile, after watching the film The Outlaw Josey Wales where the characters become blood brothers, Stewie talks a hesitant Brian about becoming blood brothers themselves.
 The next morning, Stewie discovers that he has herpes.
 Horrified and enraged, he confronts Brian about this and finds that he had herpes all along under his fur and never told him.
-Stewie then ends up spreading the herpes sending out invitations to a friend's wedding, and later tries to hide his herpes at school with a fake beard, but when his teacher removes the beard, the classroom freaks out and runs away from him, making Stewie mopey and depressed.
+Stewie then ends up spreading the herpes sending out invitations to a friend's wedding, and later tries to hide his herpes at school with a fake beard, but when his teacher removes the beard, she and the classroom freak out and runs away from him, making him mopey and depressed.

 Chris reveals to Stewie that he and Brian too became blood brothers and he had also gotten herpes from him and Brian has also concealed it from him.
 Chris and Stewie then get back at Brian for giving both of them herpes by hacking his Facebook account, ruining his dates by revealing his herpes condition to them, and making demands (including letting Chris drive Brian's car up the street).
 Having had enough, Brian demands that the duo cease and asks Stewie why he is being so vengeful.
 Stewie tells Brian that he feels betrayed by Brian for not revealing the herpes before they became blood brothers.
 This prompts Brian to apologize for hiding his herpes as he was self-conscious, and Stewie forgives him.
 Brian also assures Stewie that living with the herpes for the rest of his life would only be bad during stressful times.
 A cutaway shows a future Stewie at a job interview, having chronic herpes on his face.